 Our culture is so large and complex that it is not possible to determine the extent and importance of any change in support of the tort reform movement's agenda.
 Any sufficiently inclusive definition of "culture" would include not only the vast array of beliefs and values we share, but also all the social and institutional means used to communicate about them and implement them.
 Thus, any analysis of law and culture must recognize the scale and complexity of culture, particularly the interconnection between law-as a part of culture-and the other parts of culture.
 Because of these interconnections, it is clear that culture affects law and that law affects culture.
 Unfortunately, the complexity involved makes it hard to do more than state broad generalizations, such as: Legal rules (and conceptions of justice) are controversial where there is cultural disagreement about the proper rule.
+The determinant of the proper rule.

 One common way to simplify-at least partially-the analysis of law and culture is to focus on images of law presented in mass media like movies, television, books, and magazines.
-In using this approach, one can focus either on the content of the presentations on the nature of the presentations.
-However, adopting this narrowed perspective to address the issues of the impact of the media-based
+In using this approach,